MBDA describe the Meteor BVRAAM missile as;

 The CEO of MBD said;

-In 2001, Aerospatiale joined MBD and MBDA was formed.
+In 2001, Aérospatiale joined MBD and MBDA was formed.

 Following the decision, a round of negotiation and yet more industrial trade-offs commenced.
-Germany was particularly difficult, delaying funding for two years and causing MBDA to commit its own funds for the German motor provided by Bayern-Chemie, an irony not lost on an increasingly exasperated industry.
-Germany eventually approved funding and promptly cut its requirement by more than 50%.
+Germany was particularly difficult, delaying funding for two years and causing MBDA to commit its funds for the German motor provided by Bayern-Chemie, an irony not lost on an increasingly exasperated industry.

-In 2002, the £1.2 Billion £1.2 Billion for the demonstration and manufacture phases was awarded.
+In 2002, £1.2 Billion £1.2 Billion for the demonstration and manufacture phases was awarded.

 Geoff Hoon, SoS Defence said;